BalashovAD/SingleEditStringEquality/README.md

 The case without error can run without any branching, optimizing the most common scenario.
 If an error occurs, we switch to the second case, which includes error handling code.

-- Don't use full batch rollback for error in diff size case, find position as counts the number of trailing least significant zero bits
+- Instead of using a full batch rollback for errors in cases of different sizes, locate the error position by counting the number of trailing least significant zero bits

 When handling strings of different sizes, a common error to encounter is an out-of-bounds access.
 A typical approach to handle this error might be to rollback the entire batch of operations, but this can be costly.